Is instability near a black hole key for "thermalization'' of its horizon?: Introduction

 where $x=r-r_H$ with $r_H$ is the location of the horizon and $p$ is the momentum of particle corresponding to radial coordinate $r$.
+This was obtained in Eddington- Finkelstein (EF) outgoing null coordinates.
 In the above, the path has been chosen to be along the normal to null hypersurface, given by Eddington null coordinate $u=$ constant, where $u=t-r^*$ with $r^*$ is the well known tortoise coordinate (see \cite{Dalui:2020qpt} for details on construction of (\ref{1})).
-The same can also be obtained in Painleave coordinates for SSS BH as well as Kerr BH, considering a particular trajectory \cite{Dalui:2018qqv,Dalui:2019umw,Dalui:2019esx}.
-Recently we explicitly showed that the trajectory of the particle feels a ``local instability'' which in turn causes temperature to the horizon at the semi-classical level \cite{Dalui:2019esx,Dalui:2020qpt,State1}.
+The same can also be obtained in Painleve coordinates for SSS BH as well as Kerr BH, considering a particular trajectory \cite{Dalui:2018qqv,Dalui:2019umw,Dalui:2019esx}.
+Recently we explicitly showed that the trajectory of the particle feels a ``local instability'' which in turn may cause temperature to the horizon at the semi-classical level \cite{Dalui:2019esx,Dalui:2020qpt,State1}.

-Having this indication, we here investigate this model in a pure quantum mechanical way, particularly the unitary time evaluation of an outgoing wave function under (\ref{1}).
-We observe that the later time wave function thermalizes and $T$ is given by that of Hawking expression.
-This prediction is completely {\it unexpected} and {\it new} since the initial wave function is taken to be non-thermal and it is under unitary time evaluation.
+Having this indication, we here investigate this model in a pure quantum mechanical way, particularly the time evolution of a wave function under (\ref{1}).
+We observe that the later time wave function possess thermal features with respect to a particular class of wave function which was initially absent, and $T$ is given by that of Hawking expression.
 The same has also been predicted in Heisenberg's picture as well by studying the nature of out-of-time order correlation (OTOC) between the position and momentum of the particle.
-Thus we feel that this particular model has potential ability to revel the underlying physical reason (theory) to describe the thermalization of BH horizon.
+Thus we feel that this particular model may has potential ability to provide hints in building a theoretical framework which will reveal the underlying physical reason (theory) to describe the ``relative thermalization'' of BH horizon.